Gas vs Electric Golf Carts: Which Is Right for Your Lifestyle?

 Golf Course Use

-Electric carts dominate golf courses for good reason.
+Electric golf carts dominate golf courses for good reason.
 The quiet operation preserves the peaceful atmosphere golfers expect.
 The range easily covers 18 holes.
 The zero emissions appeal to courses prioritizing environmental stewardship.
 Traditional golf course use clearly favors electric power.

 Large Property and Farm Use